-I was born in Bulgaria.
-I graduated from the University of Sofia with degrees in English and Russian.
+I was born and grew up in Bulgaria.
 Before I came to the United States, I taught English as a foreign language and English and American literature to high school and university students in Sofia, the capital of Bulgaria.
 I came to Penn State as a doctoral student in educational theory and policy, and later I also enrolled in the comparative and international education program at Penn State.
 I have co-taught several undergraduate courses in the College of Education here.
 I was also a program director of two study-abroad programs in England (Oxford and London) and Russia (Moscow and St. Petersburg).
-I have always loved working with students, so after I earned my doctoral degree, it was not hard to make my professional choice and come to DUS!
+I have always loved working with students, so when I received my doctoral degree it was not hard to make my professional choice and come to DUS!

-I like reading about different aspects of higher education in this country and others.
-I am especially interested in the characteristics of a student-focused university and in policies that help students from disadvantaged backgrounds achieve academic success (academic advising being one of them, of course).
+In addition to that, I like reading about different aspects of higher education in this country and others.
+I am especially interested in the characteristics of a student-oriented university and in policies that help students from disadvantaged backgrounds achieve academic success (academic advising being one of them, of course).

 I also like literature.
 I love the nineteenth-century Russian and French classics and also many contemporary writers.
 When I get tired of serious novels, a good mystery is always my favorite remedy!